NewsWhip: Spike

 Launched in 2012, Spike is an analytics tool that identifies and displays trending or emerging stories from news sites and social accounts.
 It was developed with input from the BBC, MSNBC, Buzzfeed, the Huffington Post among others.
 Spike allows users to filter stories by topic, language, location, time, social media platform, and engagement metrics.
 It is intended for use by newsrooms and professionals in marketing and public relations.

 Analytics

 In 2017, NewsWhip introduced Analytics, which provides access to a historical database of audience engagement since 2014.
 Users can analyze data by time frame and subject matter.
 NewsWhip also publishes monthly rankings of the top content publishes on social media platforms.
 The rankings have been frequently referenced in articles on new media, technology, politics, and journalism and in articles on social media analysis.
 The company collaborates with PR agencies, media organizations and NGOs, including the Associated Press, Condé Nast, The Washington Post, Amnesty International, Médecins Sans Frontières, and the WHO.

 API

-The NewsWhip API provides automated access to social media content engagement data, enabling users to retrieve and analyze information about content performance across digital platforms.
+The NewsWhip API provides an automated access to the social media content engagement data, enabling users to retrieve and analyze information about content performance across digital platforms.
 The interface allows researchers, media professionals, and analysts, to run tools to explore real-time and historical content interactions through customizable search and filtering capabilities.